Usercentrics/react-native-sdk/README.md

 # Welcome!

-You are now one step closer from making **privacy** a core feature in your application.
+You are now one step closer to make **privacy** a core feature in your application.
 We are very happy that you decided to make this a priority.
 We are here to help you **build trust** with your users.

 ## The Usercentrics Apps SDK